dneuman/Weather/README.md

 * smoothing routines to estimate a trendline for the data
 * various plotting routines to display the data in useful forms
 * miscellatious routines

+## Current Work
+I'm investigating smoothing techniques such as adding polynomial regression to lowess, and possibly SSA.
+An interesting discussion on smoothing can be found at: https://tamino.wordpress.com/2014/01/11/smooth-3/

+## Upcoming Changes
+* I will eventually move the smoothing functions into their own file to make them useful elsewhere.
+* The initializing weather stations and cities will be put into a text file loaded at the beginning to add more flexibility.
+Change a file, rather than changing the source code.
+I may do the same with the basepath variable, or determine from code location.